Isomorphic13/image-recognition-with-neuron-simulation/README.md

 \frac{d \vec{s}}{dt} := F(V,n,m,h,t)^T \ \ \ (3)
 $$

-Then the we can describe a neural network with $k$ neurons with the following equations:
+Then the we can describe a neural network with $n$ neurons with the following equations:

 $$
 \vec{i_{total}}(t) = \vec{i_{out}}(t) + \vec{i_{p}} \ \ \(4),